jasdips/rdap-geofeed/draft-ietf-regext-rdap-geofeed.md

 # Operational Considerations

-When an RDAP server is queried for an IP network by a given IP address range, it is required to return the most-specific IP network object that covers the IP address range.
+When an RDAP client performs an IP network lookup, per [@!RFC9082, section 3.1.1], the RDAP server is required to return the most-specific IP network object that covers the IP address range provided by the client.
 That IP network object may not have an associated geofeed link, but it is possible that a less-specific IP network object does have such a link.
 Clients attempting to retrieve geofeed data for a given IP address range via RDAP should consider whether to retrieve the parent object for the initial response (and so on, recursively) in the event that the initial response does not contain geofeed data.
 Conversely, server operators should consider interface options for resource holders in order to support the provisioning of geofeed links for all networks covered by the associated data.

 It is common for a resource holder to maintain a single geofeed file containing the geofeed data for all of their resources.
 The resource holder then updates each of their network object registrations to refer to that single geofeed